 Please note that all foods are assigned to only one "Specialty" category.
 Therefore, some foods also appropriate for adult pets, or other life stages, may be found within the “Sensitive” category.

-California Natural Grain Free Salmon Meal & Peas Formula Adult Dog Food is formulated to meet the nutritional levels established by the AAFCO (Association of American Feed Control Officials) Dog Food Nutrient Profiles for all life stages.
-Also appropriate for large breed puppies.
+California Natural Grain Free Salmon Meal & Peas Formula Adult Dog Food is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for all life stages.

-California Natural Grain Free Salmon Meal & Peas Formula Adult Dry Dog Food is available in 5 lb., 15 lb., or 30 lb. packages.
+California Natural Grain Free Salmon Meal & Peas Formula Adult Dog Food is available in 5-lb., 15-lb. or 30-lb. packages.

 Kibble shown for shape and texture.